lukewpc/kysely-cursor/README.md

 })
 ```

-Returns an object with a single `paginate` method that injects your defaults.
+Returns an object with `paginate` and `paginateWithEdges` methods that injects your defaults.

 ---